theRTB/ForzaGUI/README.md

 - acceleration, brake, steering input
 - car ordinal, PI, drivetrain, min/max/idle rpm
 - derived peak power, torque, boost, rev limit, drag, guesstimate drivetrain loss based on stock weight
-- slip ratio visualized per wheel (longitudinal and lateral)
+- slip visualized per wheel (longitudinal and lateral)
+  - past peak grip (slip > 1): color orange
+  - lost grip (slip > 2): color red (number 2 is arbitrarily chosen)
 - absolute suspension values per wheel: min/max/avg/current
 - launch statistics: 0 to 97kmh, 0 to 161 km/h and 100 to 200 km/h and ability to dump the data
 - lateral G statistics: per X, Y, Z axis and total vector length, per 10 frames or averaged over 300 frames with ability to dump the data
 - brake statistics: start to end speed, distance and duration with ability to dump the data
 - transmission statistics: per-gear ratio (no effective way to derive final ratio), duration of power cut (excludes clutch behavior)
 - torque-per-gear graph: after collecting a full rpm sweep at moderate speed with per-gear ratio
-- lap times: best, current, number of laps
+- lap times: best, current, number of laps (needs update)
 - 2D map

 ### Steps for collecting data per car tune:
 - Easiest place to collect data is at the drag strip at the main Horizon Festival
 - Press F10 to start monitoring
-- Optional: Coast at low speed (~10km/h) at high gear to measure wheel size (avoid inputs)
+- Coast at low speed (~8-20km/h) at a high gear or clutch held with no inputs, to measure wheel size
-  - After measuring untick Tracking on wheel radius
+  - The GUI will notify you when an accurate wheel size has been derived
 - Press F9 to enable ratio collecting
-  - Drive around a bit per gear until number stabilizes in Ratio column bottom right
+  - Drive around a bit per gear until number stabilizes in Ratio in gearstats display
-  - AWD cars can have a floating ratio and are not quite right yet, to be investigated
+  - AWD cars can have a floating ratio and are not quite right yet, to be investigated (center diff and different front/rear wheel sizes are involved)
 - Press F9 to stop ratio collecting
 - Select an appropriate gear (4th gear is generally fine)
   - Gear must have enough torque to accelerate from idle rpm
   - Gear must be long enough to be affected by drag near rev limit
   - Car must be able to accelerate from idle to rev limit within 1.6km/1mile
   - Do a test run if you are unsure, higher gears are more accurate
+  - The run must be completed entirely on tarmac
 - Take note of the engine_idle_rpm, you want to be above this number to avoid clutch behaviour
 - Align car with drag strip at either far side
 - Press F8 and let RPM drop to near idle rpm